CAndrewBasham/CAndrewBasham/README.md

 Thank you for visiting my GitHub Profile!

-I am open to communicating about collaboration if you see potential synergy between our work.

 If you see anything that needs attention or have suggestions, please feel free to send me a GitHub issue, an email, or reach out through any platform below.

 I made a [Quarto/GitHub Page website](https://candrewbasham.github.io/web/) to illustrate the items listed in my CV and to increase my Quarto and GitHub skills.